aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/type_inference_and_tutorials/type_inference_and_tutorials.md

  */
 if (!_.isArguments(arguments)) {
     _.isArguments = function(obj) {
-        /** If it's under IE 9, then to judge whetehr it has the method called callee */ return _.has(obj, 'callee');
+        /** If it's under IE 9, then to judge whetehr it has the property called `callee` */ return _.has(obj, 'callee');
     };
 }